Basilica di San Marino: Architecture

 The interior of the basilica consists of three naves, supported by sixteen Corinthian columns which form a large ambulatory around the semicircular apse.
-The front porch of 8 columns, six at the front and two either side, has a Latin inscription written above it which reads "DIVO.
+The front porch of 8 columns, six at the front and two either side, bears the Latin inscription above: “DIVO.
 MARINO.
 PATRONO.
 ET.
 LIBERTATIS.
 AVCTORI.
+SEN. P. Q.”

-SEN. P. Q.".
-The altar is adorned by a statue of St. Marino by Adamo Tadolini, a student of Antonio Canova.
-Under the altar are relics of St. Marino which were found on 3 March 1586; some relics were donated to the island of Rab (Croatia), the birthplace of the saint, on 28 January 1595.
+The altar is adorned by a statue of Saint Marinus by Adamo Tadolini, a student of Antonio Canova.
+Under the altar are relics of the saint, which were found on 3 March 1586; some relics were donated to the island of Rab (Croatia), the saint’s birthplace, on 28 January 1595.
 A reliquary bust in silver and gold dated to 2 September 1602 lies to the right of altar.
-In the right aisle is a small altar dedicated to Mary Magdelene and a painting by Elisabetta Sirani, on the subject Noli me tangere.
+In the right aisle is a side altar dedicated to Mary Magdelene and a painting by Elisabetta Sirani, on the subject Noli me tangere that depicts her encounter with the Risen Christ.

 Chiesa di San Pietro

-The Chiesa di San Pietro is located at the Basilica of San Marino, to the side of the front steps.
-It was originally built in 600.
-It houses a valuable altar with inlaid marble, donated by the musician Antonio Tedeschi in 1689, which is surmounted by a statue dedicated to St. Peter by Enrico Saroldi.
-In the crypt of this church there are two niches cut into rock that are said to be the beds of San Marino and San Leo.
+The Chiesa di San Pietro is located adjacent to the Basilica of San Marino, by the front steps.
+Originally built in 600, it houses a valuable altar with inlaid marble, donated by the musician Antonio Tedeschi in 1689, surmounted by a statue of Saint Peter by Enrico Saroldi.

+In the church crypt are two, rock-cut niches, said to have been the beds of Saint Marinus and Saint Leo.
 Inside is a monument to Pope John XXIII, erected by the Government of the Republic.

 Celebrations

 Several liturgical celebrations are stipulated for the basilica.
-Amongst these are included: the election and the establishment of the Captains Regent; the anniversary celebration of the Republic's Militia (25 March); national and religious holidays of San Marino, the Founder and Patron of the Republic (3 September), and St. Agatha, patroness of the Republic (5 February); and the religious festival honoring the St. of the Body and Blood of Christ.
+Amongst these are the twice-yearly election and Investiture of the Captains-Regent (1 April and 1 October); the anniversary of the Aregno and the Sammarinese Militia (25 March); the Feast of Saint Marinus, Founder and Patron of the Republic (3 September), Liberation Day and Feast of Saint Agatha of Sicily, patroness of the Republic (5 February); and the Feast of Corpus Christi (60 days after Easter, in May or June).

-The basilica can also function as a venue for popular events such as the XII Autumn Music Festival production in 2010 of Mozart's Requiem Mass.
+The basilica can also function as a venue for popular events, such as the XII Autumn Music Festival production in 2010 of Mozart's Requiem Mass.